+But, if you want to grow it to the size of an institution, you need to get a trade license and pay tax for the revenue generated through the centre.
 If you’re looking to set up a large-scale centre, you can apply the same principles in hiring the staff you’ll require to teach larger batches of students.

-Setting Up A Tuition Centre At Home:
+Setting Up a Tuition Centre at Home

 The room needs to be large enough to fit a good-sized table that seats a maximum of eight people.
 You’ll naturally also need sturdy, but comfortable chairs for your students.
 Keep a box of pens and other stationery at hand too – you’ll need it!

-For large-scale centres, you’ll either need to rent a space, or convert any additional property you have to accommodate larger batches of students.
+For large-scale centres, you’ll either need to rent a space or convert any additional property you have to accommodate larger batches of students.
 How much of it you’ll require depends on the size of your intended centre.

 You also need to factor in enough space to include washroom facilities.
 Remember to check with local building authorities whether you need special municipal permits to set up your centre – these vary from city to city.

 Don’t forget you’ll also need staff.
 How many depends on what you’re going for, and how many batches an individual instructor is trained to handle.

-Publicise And Advertise Your Home Tutoring Services
+Publicise and Advertise Your Home Tutoring Services

 Go digital, too!
 Social networking sites are a great way to market your business – create groups and pages on the Internet, and get all your friends and contacts to join in the campaign!